shakeelmohamed/shakeelmohamed/README.md

 # Hello from Seattle! 🌲

-I’m a software engineer turned designer applying to design MFA programs
+I’m a developer turned designer, currently applying to graduate design programs.

 This content will be updated soon, along with my [personal website](https://shakeelmohamed.com).